-The general CIT rate in Spain is 25%.
+The general corporate income tax (CIT) rate in Spain is 25%.
 Other tax rates may apply, depending on the type of company that is taxed and the type of business carried out.

 Resident companies are taxed on their worldwide income.